Packers fans stunned after deal for free drinks is cancelled by Jets win

 MILWAUKEE, Wis.
 (WTVO) — Packers fans at Jack’s American Pub in Milwaukee were stuck with stunned expressions and expensive tabs after a deal for free drinks fell through at the last second.

 Fans flocked to Jack’s on Monday for quite the promotion.
-The bar offered to pick up all drink tabs if the New York Jets beat the Buffalo Bills on Monday Night Football.
+The bar offered to pick up all drink tabs if the New York Jets lost to the Buffalo Bills on Monday Night Football.

 The deal appeared promising after former Packers and current Jets quarterback Aaron Rodgers was forced to leave the game due to injury.
 (It was later determined Rodgers tore his Achilles tendon, putting him out for the remainder of the season.)
 Drinks began to flow as many believed a Jets loss was all but guaranteed, according to Milwaukee’s WDJT, which was broadcasting live from the bar.